brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 # SpatiotemporalMotifs.jl

-Julia code for reproducing the analyses and figures in "_Cross-scale spatiotemporal dynamics organize hierarchical processing in the mouse visual cortex_".
+Julia code for reproducing the study "_Cross-scale spatiotemporal dynamics organize hierarchical processing in the mouse visual cortex_".

 ## Guide